Kryptagora/AdventOfCode/README.md

+#AoC Framework

+Repository for the Advent of Code Challenge.
+-
 Initialize a day by running `python build.py [day] [optional: year, default=2020]`.

 A typical solution is a file containing the funcitons `part_1` and `part_2`, returning